Privacy Policy

 We will only disclose your personal data to:

-We are concerned about safeguarding the confidentiality of your information.
-We provide physical, electronic, and procedural safeguards to protect information we process and maintain.
-For example, we limit access to this information to authorized employees and contractors who need to know that information in order to operate, develop or improve our Services.
+We limit access to this information to authorized employees and contractors who need to know that information in order to operate, develop or improve our Services.
 Please be aware that, although we endeavor to provide reasonable security for information we process and maintain, no security system can prevent all potential security breaches.
-We maintain the Software and its associated data in ways that comply with the Family Education Rights and Privacy Act (FERPA) and U-M FERPA policies.
+We maintain data we collect in ways that comply with the Family Education Rights and Privacy Act (FERPA) and U-M FERPA policies wherever applicable.

 We will retain User-Provided Information for as long as you use the Software and for a reasonable time thereafter.